syncfusion-content/asp.netwebforms-docs/aspnet/ReportViewer/SSRS-Configuration.md

 # SSRS Configuration

 The ReportViewer has support to load RDL/RDLC reports from SSRS server.
-You have to set your SSRS server URL to ReportViewer’sreportServerUrl property and set the relative path of RDL/RDLC file in SSRS to ReportViewer’sreportPath property.
+You have to set your SSRS server URL to ReportViewer’s ReportServiceUrl property and set the relative path of RDL/RDLC file in SSRS to ReportViewer’s ReportPath property.

 {% highlight html %}